The Nation still doesn't get Vonnegut

 What's really extraordinary about these books is that, throughout it all, Vonnegut is funny.
 Truly funny.
 He's funny when he is describing people killing and dying.
 He's funny when helping us understand how our religions, corporations, governments and ideologies nearly always lead to murder.
 He's funny in so many ways, but he is deadly serious when he tells us to be nicer to each other.

 If there was time, we could discuss "Jailbird" and "Deadeye Dick", which have a sadness that exposes the banal voyeurism of Joyce Carol Oates.
 But I do want to say that Deresiewicz has the usual disdain for the economic left of many a cultural liberal who inhabit The Nation's literary pages.
 It is clear he sees any book that attacks wealth as hackneyed or trite, which is why he fails to see the brilliance of "God Bless You, Mr. Rosewater."
 "Rosewater" is one of the greatest attacks on both the practical power and totemic power of money one can ever read in any novel.
 The structure of the novel foretells Vonnegut's use of simple language to say deep and challenging things.
 But, in content, "Rosewater" channels the early 20th Century economist Thorstein Veblen, Thurman Arnold and also Booth Tarkington's "The Magnificent Ambersons" (itself an amazing novel too long neglected).
 Vonnegut helps us understand the original crimes of the wealthy that led to their wealth, and the parasitical lawyers, financiers and others who grab at their money.
-The book also shines a light on the wealthy folks' progeny, who either grasp and snarl in the privileged world into which they were born, or else suffer from a guilt that leads them to substance abuse or insanity from living in a world which presents them with no limits.
+The book also shines a light on the wealthy folks' progeny, who either grasp and snarl in the privileged world from which they were born, or else suffer from a guilt that leads them to substance abuse or insanity from living in a world which presents them with no limits.
 I know, Professor Deresiewicz, there is not enough unrequited love in Vonnegut or Tarkington, as in the work of Jane Austen or Henry James.
 Not enough sex.

 Suffice it to say the worthy Vonnegut biography has not yet been written.
 Suffice it also to say The Nation continues to miss the brilliance of Vonnegut.
 It is remarkable, however, that The Nation fails to appreciate Vonnegut, who so thoroughly understood the reckless power of the American Empire and what Harold Laski called America's "business civilization."
 Sadly, The Nation's attacks on Vonnegut are now systemic because one doubts Deresiewicz went back in the archives to see the negative reviews of most of the Vonnegut novels after the mid-1970s.
 He just "knew" what to say, and knew he agreed with it.
 It's what he's heard for years at oh so many literary cocktail parties in Manhattan and elsewhere.
 Still, there is something within his review that causes him to doubt if he is fully correct, and that perhaps should make us hopeful.
 But Vonnegut would be the first to say, Hope is a dangerous illusion.